 The proxies also let you apply routing and policy to mesh-external traffic before it arrives at an application sidecar.
 Mesh ingress defines the treatment of traffic when it reaches a node in the mesh, but external components must define how traffic first arrives at the mesh.

 To manage this external traffic, you need a load balancer that is external to the mesh.
-This reference architecture uses Google Cloud Load Balancing provisioned through GKE Ingress resources to automate deployment.
+This reference architecture uses Google Cloud Load Balancing provisioned through GKE Gateway resources to automate deployment.

-For Google Cloud, the canonical example of this setup is an external load balancing service that deploys a public TCP/UDP load balancer.
+For Google Cloud, the canonical example of this setup is an external load balancing service that deploys a public network load balancer (L4).
 That load balancer points at the NodePorts of a GKE cluster.
 These NodePorts expose the Istio ingress gateway Pods, which route traffic to downstream mesh sidecar proxies.

 The following diagram illustrates this topology.
-Load balancing for internal private traffic looks similar to this architecture, except that you deploy an internal TCP/UDP load balancer instead.
+Load balancing for internal private traffic looks similar to this architecture, except that you deploy an internal passthrough Network Load Balancer instead.

 The preceding diagram shows that using L4 transparent load balancing with a mesh ingress gateway offers the following advantages: